 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-Campbeltown used to be known as the Whisky Capital of the world with well over 36 working distilleries in and around the area.
-Today is a very different story however, with only three remaining in production… Glen Scotia, Glengyle and Springbank.
-The best known of these is the latter.
-Springbank produce three brands of Single Malt – Springbank (lightly peated), Hazelburn (unpeated) and Longrow (heavily peated).
+Campbeltown was once known as the whisky capital of the world with more than 30 distilleries in the area.
+Today is a very different picture, however, with just three remaining in production: Glen Scotia, Glengyle and Springbank.

 Springbank distillery produces three distinct single malt brands.
 First is the original Springbank, then there’s triple distilled Hazelburn and finally, heavily peated Longrow.

 I recently paid a visit to Campbeltown and wasted no time in booking in for a tour.
 It proved to be an informative and entertaining experience, taking in every aspect of the process.
 The only thing unavailable was the bottling hall which was out of commission at the time (there’s a pattern emerging here, the exact same thing happened to me at Bruichladdich earlier in the year).
 Springbank is not the most gleaming of distilleries but its healthy coating of grime simply reminds us that this is a working plant first and foremost, with tourism little more than an afterthought.
 To be honest, that’s kind of how it should be.